 We want you to take what you need.
 As a general guideline:

-- One person may take 3 reusable grocery bags of food.
+- A household of 1 or 2 people may take 3 reusable grocery bags of food.

 If you have questions or need assistance, please call and leave a message at 508-693-4764 or email firstname.lastname@example.org.